Guac Camera Troubleshooting

 5. Select Format Card

-IMPORTANT: This will permanently delete the captures from the SD card.
-This will not affect captures that were uploaded to an event.
+IMPORTANT: Formatting the SD card permanently deletes all captures from the SD card.
+This will not affect captures that were already uploaded to an event.

 Reset the camera: